 Louis Vuitton Wants To Buy Tiffany For $14.5B, Could Be Rejected

-France’s LVMH (EPA: MC), the parent company of luxury fashion brand Louis Vuitton and Givenchy, offered $14.5 billion in a buyout deal to American jewelry retailer Tiffany & Co., Bloomberg reported on Sunday, Oct.27.
+France’s LVMH (EPA: MC)(OTC: LVMUY), the parent company of luxury fashion brand Louis Vuitton and Givenchy, offered $14.5 billion in a buyout deal to American jewelry retailer Tiffany & Co., Bloomberg reported on Sunday.

 What Happened

 The bid values Tiffany (NYSE: TIF) at about $120 per share, sources familiar with the matter told the publication.
-This value is about 22% higher than the $98.55 number Tiffany’s shares closed on Friday, Oct.
-25.
+This value is about 22% higher than the $98.55 Tiffany’s shares closed on Friday.

 If finalized, the deal would be the biggest ever for Bernard Arnault, LVMH’s Chairman and Europe’s richest man, Bloomberg notes.
 It would also be among the largest purchases made by a European company this year.